imtherealF1/ballsdex-cogs/battle/HOWTOINSTALL.md

 This eval will install and update the package using the package installer from the GitHub page.

-### Step 2: Adding The Package
+### Step 2: Add The Package

 > [!IMPORTANT]
 > The installer will automatically add the package into your config.yml file if your Ballsdex instance is running on a version greater than or equal to **VERSION 2.22.0**.
+If your version is lower than version 2.22.0, follow the guide below.

 1. Open `ballsdex/core/bot.py`.
 2. Locate the `PACKAGES` list: